 - Explores attributes necessary for health care professionals

 - No specific curriculum or science content

 - No revision required but question practise strongly advised (see UKCAT website)

-- Test structure: Verbal Reasoning, Decision Making (new part of the test and will not be scored), Quantitative Reasoning, Abstract Reasoning and Situational Judgement.
+- Test structure: Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning and Situational Judgement.

 - Costs £65 but bursaries are available check http://www.ukcat.ac.uk/